 - The youngest Oregonians polled were the most likely to feel poor air quality from wildfires jeopardizes their workplace safety, 53% for Oregonians age 18-29 compared to 32% of 30-44 year-olds and 36% of 55-64 year-olds.

 Verification of Vaccination Status

 Almost 7 out of 10 (66%) Oregonians believe that businesses should be allowed to require their employees to verify their vaccination status.
 Oregonians are more divided when it comes to whether businesses should be allowed to require customers to verify their vaccination status, with 55% of Oregonians in favor and 45% opposed (Q20-Q21).

 - While the majority of Oregonians believe in businesses being allowed to require employees to verify their vaccination status, this percentage is even larger for older Oregonians.
 82% of Oregonians age 75+, and 73% of Oregonians age 65-74 support businesses being allowed to verify their employees’ vaccination status, compared to 62% of Oregonians age 18-29, and 61% of Oregonians age 30-44.

 - Oregonians who have at least a 4-year degree are more likely to support businesses being allowed to require employees and customers to verify their vaccination status.
 83% of Oregonians with a college degree or above support businesses being allowed to require employees to verify their vaccination status, compared to 52% of Oregonians with a high school education or below and 68% of Oregonians with some college.
-When looking at whether businesses should be allowed to require customers to verify their vaccination status, 75% of Oregon residents with a 4-year degree are supportive of this belief compared to 39% of Oregonians with high school education.
+When considering whether businesses should be allowed to require customers to verify their vaccination status, 75% of Oregon residents with a 4-year degree support this belief compared to 39% of Oregonians with a high school education.